Hudsn/morph/language.md

 Note that when setting a variable to another variable like `SET x = y`, the right side variable is cloned before being assigned, meaning that future changes to `x` should ***not*** change `y`.

 Note that `SET` is case insensitive, but it is encouraged to use all-caps for readability.

+## DEL Statements
+`DEL` statements delete a given variable from any variable except "@in", which cannot be modified.

+A `DEL` statement follows the syntax:

+`DEL variable`

+Note that `DEL` is case insensitive, but it is encouraged to use all-caps for readability.

 ## IF Statements